Svetlana Alliluyeva: Political asylum and later life

 Alliluyeva asked to have an official permission to stay in India through the Soviet ambassador, Ivan Benediktov.
 However, her request was not accepted, and instead, she was ordered to return to the Soviet Union.
 Then, on 9 March 1967, Alliluyeva approached the United States Embassy in New Delhi.
 After she stated her desire to defect in writing, the United States ambassador Chester Bowles offered her political asylum and a new life in the United States.

 Alliluyeva accepted.
 The Indian government feared condemnation by the Soviet Union, so she was immediately sent from India to Rome.
 When the Qantas flight arrived in Rome, Alliluyeva immediately traveled farther to Geneva, Switzerland, where the government arranged her a tourist visa and accommodation for six weeks.
 She traveled to the United States, leaving her adult children in the USSR.
 Upon her arrival in New York City in April 1967, she gave a press conference denouncing her father's legacy and the Soviet government.

 After living for several months in Mill Neck, Long Island under Secret Service protection, Alliluyeva moved to Princeton, New Jersey, where she lectured and wrote, later moving to Pennington, and then to Wisconsin.

 In a 2010 interview, she described herself as "quite happy here [in Wisconsin]."
 Her children who were left behind in the Soviet Union did not maintain contact with her.
 While Western sources saw a KGB hand behind this, her children claimed that this is because of her complex character.
 In 1983, after the Soviet government had stopped blocking Alliluyeva's attempts to communicate with her USSR-based children, her son Iosif began to call her regularly and planned to visit her in England, but was refused permission to travel by the Soviet authorities.

 She experimented with various religions.
-While some claim she had money problems, others argue that her financial situation was good, because of her great popularity.
-For example, her first book, Twenty Letters to a Friend, caused a worldwide sensation and brought her, some estimate, about $2,500,000.
+Her first book, Twenty Letters to a Friend, caused a worldwide sensation and brought her, some estimate, about $2,500,000.
 Alliluyeva herself stated that she gave away much of her book proceeds to charity and by around 1986 had become impoverished, facing debt and failed investments.